JasonLocklin/Dissertation/SA/Discussion.md

 participants are, in fact, adapting saccade magnitudes.
-Performance on the first third of the first session was used as a pseudo-baseline, as very little, if any adaptation is expected in the first 30 trials of saccadic adaptation [tk].
+Performance on the first third of the first session was used as a pseudo-baseline, as very little, if any adaptation is expected in the first 30 trials of saccadic adaptation [@hopp2004].
 If this assumption is incorrect, this would only make identifying an effect more difficult.